-Incoming students who submit an optional 750 word Scholarship Essay with their application will automatically be considered for Academic, Merit and Institutional need scholarships.
-Students will be evaluated for the awards based on the quality of their essay in response to the provided prompt.
-Applicant's audition/portfolio review score will also be taken into consideration for scholarship awards.
-Applicants with unweighted incoming GPA scores of 3.0 or higher will also be considered for academic scholarships, however not all scholarship awards at LACM require an incoming academic minimum.
+Incoming students can opt into scholarship opportunities by selecting a box on their application for admission.
+By doing so they will automatically be considered for Academic or Merit scholarships.
+Applicants will be evaluated for Merit awards based on a review of their audition/portfolio.
+Applicants with unweighted incoming GPA scores of 3.0 or higher will be considered for Academic awards.
+Not all scholarship awards at LACM require an incoming academic minimum.
 The number of scholarships disbursed depends upon the availability of allocated funds.